jellychoco/aws_SAA/log/2-IAM.md

   1. Access key: Enalbes an access key ID and secret access key for the AWS API, CLI, SDK, and other development tools

-  2. password: Enables a password that allows users to sign-in to the AWS management console
+  2. password: Enables a password that allows users to sign-in to the AWS management console d

 - Policies inheritance

-  1. can create inline policy for who is not included the group user
+  1. Inline policy can be created for who is not included the group user

 - Policies Structure